nielsenjared/nielsenjared.github.io/content/blog/creative/index.md

 External limitations to our creativity are all the things(!) we must do to survive each day: commute and report to work; attend to the needs of our family; purchase, prepare, and eat food; basic hygiene; advanced hygiene (whatever that is); house cleaning; bill paying; and, oh yeah, sleeping...

-Somehow we are suppoed to find time to build X, learn Y, and keep up with Z.

-There aren't enough hours in the day!
+Somehow we are suppoed to find time to build X, learn Y, and stay sharp on Z. There aren't enough hours in the day!

 According to Csziksenmihalyi, “...the fact is that there are real limits to how many things a person can attend to at the same time, and when survival needs require all of one's attention, none is left over for being creative.”
 He continues...

 > ...the most fundamental difference between people consists in how much uncommitted attention they have left over to deal with novelty.

-This is why 'productivity gurus' counsel us to do our most important work first thing in the morning.
-Our attention, not to mention our will power, dissipates over the course of the day.

 For some of us, the obligations of work and family are too demanding to allow attention to be devoted to novelty.
 The rest of us need to get over ourselves.